-What a couple of years for the former European Challenge Tour player.
-Back-to-back wins in both the US Open and PGA Championship and on June 16 was runner-up to Gary Woodland in his attempt to become the first player since 1905 to lift three successive US Opens.
+A major star in every sense.
+Achieved back-to-back wins in both the U.S. Open and PGA Championship, and was denied only by Gary Woodland in 2019 in his attempt to become the first player since 1905 to lift three successive U.S. Opens.